 This one-day workshop (held over two half-days) is designed to put a framework of understanding around the unique issues faced by children and adolescents from refugee backgrounds.
 It focuses on understanding the link between what refugees have been through, the impact of torture and other traumatic events, the stressors of detention, resettlement and cultural transition.
 It will look at the impact of war and violence from a developmental perspective, with attention paid to attachment and resilience.
-It explores how to work in a trauma informed and culturally inclusive way that promotes recovery and fosters feelings of trust, safety and control, while minimising the risk of retraumatisation.
+It explores how to work in a trauma informed and culturally safe way that promotes recovery and fosters feelings of trust, safety and control, while minimising the risk of retraumatisation.
 Participants will be encouraged to think about how to apply the concepts to their own workplace, and will leave the workshop feeling more confident in utilising their skills and experience with children and adolescents from refugee and asylum seeker backgrounds.

 - The global refugee situation

 - Australia’s Refugee and Humanitarian Program, visa types

 - Impact of persecution, torture, refugee trauma and forced displacement

 - Resettlement stressors and programs